Warshaw Law Firm, LLC

 Julie Warshaw, Esq.

 Specialty: Special Education Law

 Julie Warshaw is dedicated to ensuring that children with disabilities have access to and derive benefit from a free and appropriate public education (FAPE).
-Practicing since 1993, Warshaw helps kids with autism, dyslexia, learning disabilities, cognitive impairments, language deficits, allergies, medical conditions, school phobia, and other special needs to obtain an Individualized Education Program (IEP) or 504 Plan with the appropriate educational placement, services and accommodations to meet each child’s unique needs.
+Practicing since 1993, Warshaw helps children with autism, dyslexia, learning disabilities, cognitive impairments, language deficits, allergies, medical conditions, school-related anxiety, phobia and refusal, and other special needs to obtain an Individualized Education Program (IEP) or 504 Plan with the appropriate educational placement, services and accommodations to meet each child’s unique needs.

 EASING PARENTS’ ANXIETIES

 “When a child thrives in a learning environment, you know you did the right thing for that child,” she says.
 A mom herself, Warshaw has close family members with learning disabilities and understands how important it is for parents to be able to reach her directly with questions and concerns.
 “New clients are pleasantly surprised to find that I always answer my own phone,” she says.
 “I develop relationships with my clients, and I enjoy when they update me on their progress.
 It’s so rewarding to watch them succeed.”
 An experienced mediator, litigator, and collaboratively-trained attorney, Warshaw represents children who have been victims of discrimination, institutional abuse, harassment, intimidation, bullying, cyberbullying and retaliation, as well as children and young adults with disabilities in the criminal justice system.
 Her practice areas also include guardianships, collaborative divorce, family law, mediation, and corporate and civil litigation.